 - The leadership of an accomplished attorney and certified specialist in personal injury trial law through the Texas Board of Legal Specialization

 - A proven record of results handling subrogation claims on behalf of clients nationwide

 The Advantage Of Hiring Attorneys

 We are the only vendor who uses attorneys to prosecute subrogation claims.
-If you are subject to the state or federal healthcare subrogation statutes, we can eliminate factors that deduct from your subrogation recoveries such as attorney’s fees or expenses from plaintiff’s attorneys.
-To the extent that you provide Medicaid benefits, our attorneys are available to fight reduction request under the U.S. Supreme Court’s opinion in Arkansas Department of Health & Human Services v.
+If you are subject to the state or federal healthcare subrogation statutes, we can eliminate factors that deduct from your subrogation recoveries such as plaintiff’s attorney’s fees.
+To the extent that you provide Medicaid benefits, our attorneys are available to fight reduction requests under the U.S. Supreme Court’s opinion in Arkansas Department of Health & Human Services v.
 Ahlborn.

-We regularly review and write health plan subrogation, assignment and reimbursement language necessary to comply with the Supreme Court’s Opinion in U.S. Airways v.
+We regularly review and write health plan subrogation, assignment, and reimbursement language necessary to comply with the Supreme Court’s Opinion in U.S. Airways v.
 McCutchen.
-We will review and make recommendations with regard to the subrogation language contained in any reinsurance policy purchased by you to cover catastrophic claims.
+We will review and make recommendations with regard to the subrogation language contained in any reinsurance policy that you purchased to cover catastrophic claims.